By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - Studies have shown an increased resistance by S. pneumoniae (2), however, it does appear to still be efficacious in the treatment of S. pyogenes (3).

-- Trimethoprim/sulfamethoxazole (TMP-Sulfa) has potential side effects that include elevation in creatine as well as drug-induced liver injury (typically in a cholestatic or mixed pattern).
+- Trimethoprim/sulfamethoxazole (TMP-Sulfa) has potential adverse effects that include elevation in creatine (without true AKI) and potassium levels as well as drug-induced liver injury (typically in a cholestatic or mixed pattern).
 It also reduces the ability of acetaminophen to undergo glucuronidation, leading to increased NAPQI formation and injury to hepatocytes.

 DNA Gyrase Inhibitors